 Savvy treasury teams already know they need to manage FX risk.
 But the ability to achieve these results depends on having the right technology tools and processes in place as a part of an FX risk management strategy.
 Failure to do so can result in significant losses due to miscalculations in FX exposure, or missed strategic opportunities.

-Here we discuss 3 key areas for understanding and controlling FX risk
+Here we discuss 3 key areas that are important to understanding and controlling FX risk.

-- The types of FX exposure that lead to FX risk
+- The types of FX exposure that create FX risk

-The Types of FX exposure that lead to FX Risk
+The Types of FX Exposure that Create FX Risk

 Before discussing how to manage FX risk, it's worthwhile to recap the types of FX exposures that create FX risk.